-Abstract POs defined by National Board of Accreditation PO# Broad PO PO# Broad PO PO1 Engineering Knowledge PO7 Environment and Sustainability PO2 Problem Analysis PO8 Ethics PO3 Design/Development of solutions PO9 Individual and team work PO4 Conduct investigations of complex problems PO10 Communication PO5 Modern tool usage PO11 Project Management and Finance PO6 The Engineer and Society PO12 Lifelong learning
+Abstract POs defined by National Board of Accreditation PO# Broad PO PO# Broad PO PO1 Engineering Knowledge PO7 Environment and Sustainability PO2 Problem Analysis PO8 Ethics PO3 Design/Development of solutions PO9 Individual and team work PO4 Conduct investigations of complex problems PO10 Communication PO5 Modern tool usage PO11 Project Management and Finance PO6 The Engineer and Society PO12 Life long learning

-Continuous Assess End Semester Examination

-Bloom's Category Test1 (%) Test2 (%) Marks (%)
+Bloom's Category Test 1 (Marks in percentage) Test 2 (Marks in percentage) End Semester Examination Marks

 Remember 30 30 30

 Understand 50 50 50

 Apply 20 20 20

-Analyze
+Analyse

 Evaluate

 Create

 Attendance : 10 marks

-Continuous Assessm nent Tests : 25 marks
+Continuous Assessment Test : 25 marks

-Continuous Assessm nent Assignment : 15 marks
+Continuous Assessment Assignment : 15 marks

 Each of the two internal examinations has to be conducted out of 50 marks.
-First Internal Examination shall be preferably conducted after completing the first half of the syllabus and the Second Internal Examination shall be preferably conducted after completing the remaining part of the syllabus.
-There will be two parts: Part A and Part B. Part A contains 5 questions (preferably, 2 questions each from the completed modules and 1 question from the partly covered module), having 3 marks for each question adding up to 15 marks for part A. Students should answer all questions from Part A. Part B contains 7 questions (preferably, 3 questions each from the completed modules and 1 question from the partly covered module), each with 7 marks.
-Out of the 7 questions in Part B, a student should answer any 5.
+The first series test shall be preferably conducted after completing the first half of the syllabus and the second series test shall be preferably conducted after completing the remaining part of the syllabus.
+There will be two parts: Part A and Part B. Part A contains 5 questions (preferably, 2 questions each from the completed modules and 1 question from the partly completed module), having 3 marks for each question adding up to 15 marks for part A. Students should answer all questions from Part A. Part B contains 7 questions (preferably, 3 questions each from the completed modules and 1 question from the partly completed module), each with 7 marks.
+Out of the 7 questions, a student should answer any 5.

-There will be two parts; Part A and Part B. Part A contain 10 questions with 2 questions from each module, having 3 marks for each question.
+There will be two parts; Part A and Part B. Part A contains 10 questions with 2 questions from each module, having 3 marks for each question.
 Students should answer all questions.
 Part B contains 2 questions from each module of which a student should answer any one.
-Each question can have a maximum 2 subdivisions and carries 14 marks.
+Each question can have a maximum of 2 sub-divisions and carries 14 marks.